Mrs. Jones has purchased Fluffy’s pet food, a beef-based kibble, from a reputable manufacturer at the local pet boutique for the past six months.

 Pondering the thought that the itching could be due to diet, Mrs. Jones, based on advice from the pet store employee, changes Fluffy’s diet.

-- Fluffy is now eating the filet mignon of dog food, a raw diet.
+- Is now eating the filet mignon of dog food, a raw diet.

-- Fluffy even has a new spark in her eyes; however, her itching persists.
+- Even has a new spark in her eyes; however, her itching persists.

 Mrs. Jones gets frustrated and feels sorry for Fluffy.